 And they didn’t seem to be treating it like work.
 It felt like they were performing, just like a dancer performs on stage.

-If a dancer performing on stage but treating it like a “job”, the viewers would know.
+If a dancer performing on stage was treating it like a “job”, the audience would know.

 Eventually I started toying with the thought - “What if instead of just doing the job, I tried to excel at it?”

 For the first time in my life, I was picking topics, making notes, studying, trying to understand, learn, become good at something.
 And entirely on my own volition.

 Nobody was asking me to study and make notes.
 Nobody had given me a syllabus.
 There wasn’t a final exam with grades that I needed to score.